 The Internal Revenue Service ("IRS") notified us that our payroll tax returns for the years ended December 31, 2004, 2005 and 2006 had been selected for audit in connection with our stock option review.
 In connection with the restatement of our financial statements, we had recorded \$1.6 million of accrued liabilities for additional federal and state payroll tax, penalties and interest related to adjustments resulting from errors in stock option accounting.
 In April 2008, we reached an agreement with the IRS and paid \$0.5 million to settle this audit.
 As a result of this settlement, we recorded a reduction of \$0.9 million to the previously recorded loss contingency.
-Of this amount, \$0.5 million is included as a reduction to operating expenses and \$0.4 million is recorded as Other income in our condensed consolidated statement of operations for the six months ended June 30., 2008.
-We believe that the exclusion of the expense related to this change in estimate allows for a more accurate comparison of our financial results to our historical results and to other companies in our industry, as it is unusual both in magnitude and occurrence.
+In addition, in the fourth quarter of 2008, we settled an obligation with the Massachusetts Department of Revenue related to state payroll taxes.
+As a result of this settlement, we recorded a reduction of \$0.2 million to the previously recorded loss contingency.
+We believe that the exclusion of the amounts related to these changes in estimate allow for a more accurate comparison of our financial results to our historical results and to other companies in our industry, as in the aggregate they are unusual both in magnitude and occurrence.